MileHacker Logo

 • Especially prevalent in the Souk areas.

-• These provide a quick and flavorful method to experience local tastes.
+• These offer a quick and flavorful method to experience local tastes.

-• Nasiriyah's Souk is a prime spot to find fresh produce and spices.
+• Nasiriyah's Souk is a prime spot to locate fresh fruits and vegetables plus herbs.

 Markets and Food Halls